cam-digital-hospitals/InventoryManagement/README.md

 # Install Steps:
 1. Install docker and docker-compose on your device.
 2. Download the solution from github
-3. in the solution folder, open a terminal and run "docker-compose up -d --build"
+3. in the solution folder, open a terminal and run "docker compose up -d --build"

 # Operating Steps:
 1. Ensure that the solution is up by checking the following command on the terminal: "docker container ls"